Introduction - Intent, Implementation and Impact

 The Senior Leadership Team (SLT) devises a curriculum which meets the needs and aspirations of the current cohort of the school and, if necessary, adapt and modify it annually.

-Teachers create a long-term curriculum overview which details the progression of learning pupils will make throughout the year.
-These incorporate the termly PAIL themes and are overseen by the Deputy for Teaching and Learning.
+Teachers create a long-term curriculum overview which details the progression of learning students will make throughout the year.
+These incorporate the termly PAIL themes and are overseen by the Teaching and Learning Leadership Team.

-Pupils at the Courtyard are taught in ‘stage not age’ groups so that lessons are at the appropriate level of challenge for all pupils.
+Students at the Courtyard are taught in ‘stage not age’ groups so that lessons are at the appropriate level of challenge for all students.
+Support strategies and interventions are applied on a case by case basis to enable each individual student to access the curriculum offer to their potential.

-All teaching staff are trained specifically to work with and ensure the academic, social and emotional progress of pupils with ASC.
+All teaching staff are trained specifically to work with and ensure the academic, social and emotional progress of students with ASC.
 Lessons are planned and delivered to enable each child achieves their potential.

 Curriculum Implementation: Assessment

-For pupils at The Courtyard, assessment aims to:
+For students at The Courtyard, assessment aims to:

-- Provide a baseline against which to measure attainment and progress in all areas, including the PAIL Life Skills and Creative Skills curriculum.
+- Provide a baseline against which to measure attainment and progress in all areas.

-- Identify the learning needs of an individual pupil or group of pupils.
+- Identify the learning needs of an individual student or group of students.
 Inform planning, target setting and interventions.

-- Assist with the development of quality teaching strategies which motivate pupils.
+- Assist with the development of quality teaching strategies which motivate students.
 Comply with statutory requirements.

 - Inform parents and carers of their child’s experiences and achievements.